-Bitcoin’s price has soared over the past 12 months, but many people are still baffled by what exactly it is - so let us explain!
+(Pocket-lint) - Bitcoin’s price has soared over recent years, but many people are still baffled by what exactly it is - so let us explain!

 Bitcoin is a virtual currency known as “cryptocurrency”.
 It has enabled people to move money around the world at speed without central oversight, enabling a dizzying array of new applications.
 Anyone can own and use Bitcoin, and it’s straightforward to get started.